bkahlert/kommons/README.md

 <!-- C21E73 -->

 **Koodies is a Kotlin Multiplatform Library, with a minimal set of dependencies, allowing you to run Command Lines and Shell Scripts, locally or in a Docker
-Container—and a dozen of other features like various builders, an improved Java NIO 2 integration, decimal and binary units, Unicode-aware string functions and stuff the world doesn't need `Kaomoji.Heroes.‾͟͟͞(((ꎤ ✧曲✧)̂—̳͟͞͞o`.**
+Container—and a dozen of other features like various builders, an improved Java NIO 2 integration, decimal and binary units, and Unicode-related features.**

 ## Installation / Setup